openbmc/docs/designs/device-tree-gpio-naming.md

 ## Background and References
 The kernel [documentation][2] has a good summary of the GPIO subsystem.
-The specific field used to name the GPIO's in the DTS is `gpio-line-names`.
+The specific field used to name the GPIOs in the DTS is `gpio-line-names`.
-This [patch][3] shows an example of naming the GPIO's for a system.
+This [patch][3] shows an example of naming the GPIOs for a system.

 GPIOs are used for arbitrary things.
 It's pretty hard to have a coherent naming scheme in the face of a universe of potential use-cases.